How To Become A Lecturer In Ghana

 Now that you’ve met the minimum requirements, you need to put together an effective academic CV.
 A good academic CV focuses on your educational achievements and knowledge and is used when applying for lecturing or research-based roles.

 Although there’s no page limit, it’s important to keep your CV concise and targeted to the role’s requirements, with each section in reverse chronological order.
-Your qualifications, academic achievements, research interests and skills should be shown on the first page.
-Ensure that your writing style is scholarly but clearly understood to those outside your field of interest.
+Your qualifications, academic achievements, research interests, and skills should be shown on the first page.
+Ensure that your writing style is scholarly but clearly understood by those outside your field of interest.

 3. Finding jobs